borntofrappe/FreeCodeCamp-Random-Quote-Machine/README.md

 **Note of the previous effort**

 As it turned out, checking the user stories for the @freeCodeCamp curriculum might have benefited me a lot...
-It seems that the current structure of the project is unfit to fulfill all of them.
+It seems that the current structure of the project is unfit to fulfill a few of them.
 Most of them actually.

-As it is obvious by the previous update, I decided to keep the project as a nice experimental side-story, and keep the notes as a teaching documentation.
+As it is obvious by the previous update, I decided to keep the project as a nice experimental side-story, and keep the following notes as a teaching documentation.

 Certainly nothing is lost.
 It has been an extremely valuable experience in practicing React, SVG, API calls, to produce something neat.